SamFelix03/T3Pay/README.md

 ## Conclusion

-T3Pay is not just a payment demo.
+T3Pay is a **platform where anyone can create personal agents and let them spend safely** — not just a payment demo.
 It is the **missing personal trust layer for agentic commerce**.

-- The **user** gets privacy, spending control, monitoring, and one-click revocation.
+- **You** create agents, set budgets, chat to buy, and revoke access instantly.
-- The **agent** gets enough delegated authority to be useful—without credentials.
+- **Your agents** get enough delegated authority to be useful — without credentials.
 - **Merchants** get a verifiable agent identity and auditable receipt.
 - **Terminal 3** features are load-bearing: